arditbe/arditbe/README.md

   <img src="Frame 1.png" alt="AI Banner" width="700"/>
 </p>

 # Ardit Berisha

+I’m not just a Software Engineer.
+While others sleep, I work on ideas that matter — turning vision into reality and building tech for everyone.
+With **Amaro Than** we’re creating community power; Roma will be different, and I’m proud we’re building that future.
+Design matters: it’s not just how it looks, it’s how it works.
+Think different.

 **CTO @ amarothan.com • Co-founder (Old Tubify) • Open Source AI Explorer • Full-stack Developer**

 I build intelligent systems, scalable backends, and practical ML tooling.
-I’ve spent ~10 years building random stuff you can find in my repositories — from production services to training and fine-tuning models.
-I research and experiment with AI, and I enjoy training models from scratch (like teaching a kid) as well as fine-tuning them for production tasks.
+I’ve spent ~10 years building production services, training and fine-tuning models, and shipping apps.
+I research and experiment with AI, from training models from scratch to fine-tuning for production.

 ---